Information Box Group

 Meagan MacKenzie

-Research Interests: Mental health and wellbeing, especially anxiety and undergraduate experiences
+Research Interests: Mental health and wellbeing, especially social anxiety.

 What pre-requisites do you look for when evaluating a potential research or thesis student?

-Students interested in doing research with me must have earned 80% or higher in PSYCH2AP3, at a minimum.
-It’s helpful if they’ve also taken PSYCH2B03, and ideal if they’ve also taken PSYCH3BA3.
-I work with students who have a strong interest in wellbeing, and in particular an interest in the topics of pedagogy, undergraduate anxiety, and positive psychology.
-Students should be aware that as a teaching professor, I do not have a research lab, nor do I supervise graduate students.
+Students interested in doing research with me must have a strong academic background and have earned 80% or higher in PSYCH2AP3, at a minimum.
+It’s helpful if they’ve also taken PSYCH2B03, and ideal if they’ve also taken PSYCH3BA3

 What information are you going to want from a student who is interested in working with you?